facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 Once a native module is written, it needs to be registered with React Native.
 In order to do so, you need to add your native module to a `ReactPackage` and register the `ReactPackage` with React Native.
 During initialization, React Native will loop over all packages, and for each `ReactPackage`, register each native module within.

 React Native invokes the method `createNativeModules()` on a `ReactPackage` in order to get the list of native modules to register.
-For Android, if a module is not instantiated and returned in createNativeModules it will not be available from Javascript.
+For Android, if a module is not instantiated and returned in createNativeModules it will not be available from JavaScript.

 To add your Native Module to `ReactPackage`, first create a new Java Class named `MyAppPackage.java` that implements `ReactPackage` inside the `android/app/src/main/java/com/your-app-name/` folder: